Check out our new offers!

 • Help us keep trash out of the landfill by recycling!
 Please use our recycling stations located throughout the park and in guest rooms.
 Glass, Plastic and cans are recycled.
 If you need to dispose of batteries during your visit, you may drop them off at any one of our gift shops.
 These batteries are properly recycled through Waste Management’s Battery Tracker program.

-• Practice the Leave No Trace concept throughout the Park which includes staying on designated trails and discarding trash/cigarette butts in proper receptacles.
-The National Park Service has a no vehicle idling policy.
+• The National Park Service has a no vehicle idling policy.
 Please do not idle your vehicle.
 Help out your fellow guests by adhering to the night sky program; please close your curtains after dark to minimize light pollution.

 We appreciate all that our guests do to help keep our park clean and environmentally friendly!